Zupercharged/CDDA-Alternate-ear-graphics/README.md

 v1.1 - Adds Repository of mutation textures with different colour pallets designed to match most hair colours.
 > v1.1.1 - Corrects all tail sprites Y offset to be one pixel lower.

+> V1.1.2 - Added installation guides to the README.md .

 ## Issues